-The purpose of this project is to provide improved access to I-55 by reconstructing and reconfiguring the interchange at IL 126 (partial interchange to full), constructing a new interchange at Airport Rd/Lockport St, and making ancillary improvements.
-The IL 126 and Airport/Lockport interchanges are separated by approximately two miles.
+This project would improve access to I-55 by reconstructing and transforming the partial interchange at Illinois Route 126 to a full interchange.
+It also would construct a new interchange at Airport Road/Lockport Street and make ancillary improvements.
+The interchanges at Illinois Route 126 and Airport/Lockport are separated by approximately two miles.